 Sidenote: Plenty of part-time bloggers with affiliate sites lost their jobs or saw a reduction in their hours, so Amazon’s decision was especially problematic and dramatically reduced their affiliate income at the worst possible time.

 Add to that the number of bloggers, particularly newer bloggers, who were only part of the Amazon Associates program.

-No matter what business you’re in, it’s a bad idea to put all of your eggs in one basket.
+No matter what business you’re in, putting all of your eggs in one basket is a bad idea.

 So is affiliate marketing dead?
-No. But let’s explore additional options that might make sense for you depending on where you’re at in your blogging journey.
+Fortunately, No. But let’s explore additional options that might make sense for you, depending on where you’re at in your blogging journey.

-There is more than one way to skin a cat, and there is more than one way to make money with a blog.
+There is more than one way to skin a cat and more than one way to make money with a blog.

-A survey conducted by Viglinks lists Google Adsense and affiliate marketing as the top revenue sources for publishers.
+Many publishers use platforms such as AdSense to make extra income.
 AdSense allows publishers to use text links to route readers and subscribers to merchant sites.

 Affiliate marketing pays more than AdSense.

 Display advertising (or banner ads) are a box or banner on a site that is distinct from the rest of the page and is an ad.